anthonyradose/vanhalen_milestone_project/README.md

 **Functionality Testing:**

-1. All navlinks and footer links work on all pages.
+1. All navlinks and footer links wre tested and work on all pages.
-2. The arrow button and YouTube player work on the homepage.
+2. The arrow button and YouTube player weere tested and work on the homepage.
-3. The pre-order link works in the news section.
+3. The pre-order link was tested and works in the news section.
-4. The buy tickets button works in the tour section.
+4. The buy tickets button was tested and works in the tour section.
-5. The purchase vinyl links and Spotify playlists work in the music section.
+5. The purchase vinyl links and Spotify playlists were tested and work in the music section.
-6. The photo/videos carousels function properly in the media section.
+6. The photo/videos carousels were tested and function properly in the media section.
-7. The buy buttons work in the merch section.
+7. The buy buttons were tested and work in the merch section.
-8. The forms function properly and submit to the desired place.
+8. The forms were tested and function properly and submit to the desired places.

+**Usability Testing:**
+1. The website's navigation and menu structure are intuitive and easy to understand.
+2. The readability and legibility of the website's is mostly there, but can be improved upon at a later date.
+3. The website is mostly consistent in terms of design elements, layout, and color scheme throughout the different pages but can be improved upon.

+**Responsiveness Testing:**
+The website was tested in Chrome DevTools for Bootstrap breakpoints and also with amiresponsive.com.
+For the most part, it looks great on any screen size or device, but there is still room for improvement, particularly with image sizing on ipad size viewports.

 ---